 You may also be interested in our page describing GIS activities in the Library and around campus.

 Esri Business Analyst Online (BAO) and Community Analyst (which we believe to be identical products) have a separate login pages.
-These products allow location analysis using a wide variety of proprietary demographic and economic indicators, including for 32 countries in Western and Easter Europe.
-If you would like to use these tools, email milrefdesk [at] library [dot] ucsb [dot] edu and request to be added to the ArGIS Online 'analysts' group.
+These products allow location analysis using a wide variety of proprietary demographic and economic indicators, including for 32 countries in Western and Eastern Europe.
+If you would like to use these tools, email milrefdesk [at] library [dot] ucsb [dot] edu and request to be authorized to use these tools.